Emanate-Biostats-Inc/user-guide/docs/programming/style-guide.md

 ### Comparison Operators

-There are differing opinions on whether to use symbols or mnemonics.
-The most important thing is to **keep your code consistent.**

 | Symbol | Mnemonic | Definition               |
 | ------ | -------- | ------------------------ |
 | =      | eq       | equal to                 |